suyu-emu/.github/profile/readme.md

 **Notes**: We do not support or condone piracy in any form.
 In order to use suyu, you'll need keys from your real Switch system, and games which you have legally obtained and paid for.
 We do not intend to make money or profit from this project.

 We're in need of developers.
-Please join our chat below or DM a developer if you want to contribute as part of the team, one-time or infrequent contributions can be done through the Git.
+Please join go to this Org's Github Discussions Page or DM a developer if you want to contribute as the project repository is private, although we will make a mirror on another platform so users have access to the source code, as is required under the GPL 3.0 License.

-This repo is currently based on Yuzu EA 4176 (with multiple commits borrowed from the Sudachi, Torzu, Ziunx, Citron/Uzuy and Nozomi projects) but the code will be "evolved" from the ground up to combat legal and performance related concerns.
+This repo is currently based on Yuzu EA 4176 (with multiple commits borrowed from the Sudachi, Torzu, Ziunx, Citron/Uzuy and Nozomi forks) but the code will be "evolved" from the ground up to combat legal and performance related concerns.

-Our only website is suyu.dev so please be cautious when using other sites offering downloads for builds relating to suyu and other emulators.
+Our only websites are suyu.dev and suyu-emu.github.io so please be cautious when using other sites offering downloads for builds relating to suyu and other emulators.

 <hr />